Live on Campus - FAQs

 - Yes, unless you live in West Quad.

 - Yes, the dining services provider, Sodexo, will be happy to work with you.
-Please see their website http://www.udmdining.com for more information.
+Please go to their website for more information.

 - Yes, you may.
 You will need to register for a parking permit at the Titan Information Center.
 There is no cost for a parking permit.